Let’s Dive Deep Into Grandparents’ Rights in Texas

 A Lengthy (but Informative!)
 Blog on the Hurdles to Obtaining Rights as a Grandparent

 In a normal situation, grandparents would not need to sue for visitation or custody of their grandchildren because grandparents and parents would work together to encourage a healthy family bond between grandparents and grandchildren.
 However, our world is not perfect, and all families have some sort of conflict.
+Do grandparents have rights to child custody or visitation?
 Unfortunately, bonds between a parent and child are often broken (such as when parents divorce or separate), which may then make it difficult for that child to have a healthy bond and frequent visitation with grandparents.

 Quick Historical Overview